-Bleeding the air in the fuel system is necessary :
+Bleeding the air in the fuel system might be required:

-- After a maintenance operation on the fuel system. - If the fuel tank has been emptied. - The engine has not been started for a long time.
+- After a maintenance operation on the fuel system. - · If the fuel tank has been emptied. - The engine has not been started for a long time.

 To bleed the fuel system IF IT IS NOT FITTED with an electric pump: